 GPS Pet Trackers are much more sophisticated devices.
-These devices contain a tiny GPS receiver that can determine it’s precise location by picking up satellite signals.
+These trackers contain a tiny GPS receiver that can determine it’s precise location by picking up satellite signals.
 A transmitter also located in the device then sends this location data to the pet tracker company’s server using a cellular network.
 (For an in depth look at how GPS works, see the box below.)
 This technology allows you to pinpoint your pets location in real time.

 Because GPS trackers can record your pet’s movement history, some devices focus on health issues by analyzing the amount of activity and sleep levels.
 The PetPace tracker even monitors your pet’s body temperature, pulse and number of calories burned.

 The pros of GPS trackers include having an unlimited range, the ability to view your pet’s position history and being able to see your pet’s current location on a map.
 The cons of GPS trackers include a short battery life (typically about a week) and a monthly fee for the cellular network.

 Radio Frequency Trackers use a transmitter on your pet’s collar to send a signal to a handheld receiver.
 These devices are commonly used by hunting dogs and cover about the same distance as a walkie talkie.
 Unlike GPS trackers that show your pets location on a map, the handheld radio receiver only displays a directional arrow and signal strength, directing you to your pet’s exact location.
 The range varies from around 500 feet to a mile – greater than Bluetooth, but not as far as GPS.
 The more you spend, the greater the range will be.

 The pros of Radio trackers include a longer battery life (up to 6 weeks), no monthly fees, and its light weight.
 The cons include its limited range and that they don’t keep a history of your pet’s movement.